muresan/homelab/README.md

 #### automate_token

 This defines the automate token used to authenticate Chef clients and server to an Automate instance.

-### Credentials / certificates

-Only necessary if using genuine host or wildcard certificates.

-    {
-      "id": "certificates",
-      "{FQDN}-crt": "Certificate data for HOST",
-      "{FQDN}-key": "Private key data for HOST certificate", "{DOMAIN}-crt": "Certificate data for DOMAIN (Wildcard)",
-      "{DOMAIN}-key": "Private key data for DOMAIN certificate" }

-#### {FQDN}-crt

-If you're using a signed host certicate, this item should contain the content of that certificate.

-#### {FQDN}-key

-If you're using a signed host certicate, this item should contain the content of that certificate's private key.

-#### {DOMAIN}-crt

-If you're using a signed wildcard certicate, this item should contain the content of that certificate.

-#### {DOMAIN}-key

-If you're using a signed wildcard certicate, this item should contain the content of that certificate's private key.

 ### Credentials / {PROVISIONER\_USER}